dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T331: Unquestioned authority risks corruption and opacity.
+### T331: Unquestioned authority leads to corruption and lack of accountability.

 |Support|
 |---|